 - A.I.
 Is a Crapshoot: Played with a lot.
 Computers and robots become more human over the course of the stories, up to and including human flaws.
 Played dead straight in The Inquest.

-- All Just a Dream: In The Test, even though it's more of a simulation.
+- All Just a Dream: In The Test, even though it's actually a simulation.

 - And I Must Scream: A version appears in The Conditional Reflex: students of the Institute must pass a test where they have to endure sensory deprivation for as long as possible.
 After several hours, this becomes... troubling.

 - Continuity Nod: In The Inquest Pirx discovers a fly on his ship and mentions that he hates them.
 This is a nod to the very first story, where flies were responsible for some tomfoolery like almost crashing into the freaking moon.

 - And then it gets worse.
 The ship's robot somehow "catches on" the personalities of the dying crew and keeps them in its electronic brain.
 When Pirx, given the captain's chair on the refitted and renamed ship, encounters this robot, it beats out the Morse code as used by the said crew on pipes, while it's mending the pipes.
 And when Pirx tries to communicate with them they reply.
 He eventually orders the destruction of the robot due to the "total decay of brain function".

 - First-Person Smartass: In Pirx's Tale Pirx himself is narrating, and shows off his snarky character.